-These networks generally charge a monthly fee, plus commissions per transaction to support the exchange.
+These networks generally charge a monthly fee, plus commissions per transaction to support the network.

-Companies like Itex, a publicly-traded barter exchange, use those fees to support their communities by hosting websites that provide classified ads, member directories and profiles, account information, and other benefits that vary based on the different exchanges.
+Companies like Itex, a publicly traded barter network, use those fees to support their communities by hosting websites that provide classified ads, member directories and profiles, account information, and other benefits that vary based on the different networks.

-Plus with barter exchanges, worrying about collecting receivables is greatly reduced as many of the exchanges give you online transaction-processing built-in.
+Plus with barter networks, worrying about collecting receivables is greatly reduced as many of the networks give you online transaction-processing built-in.

 As far as bookkeeping goes, you record your transactions the same way you would cash transactions, except with a different account for your credits as opposed to a regular cash account.

-There is no learning curve and you can essentially hit the ground running.
+There really should be no learning curve–or just a small one–and you can essentially hit the ground running.